Fighting for You

 - Plea Bargaining: If the evidence against the defendant is strong, a DWI lawyer may negotiate with the prosecution for a plea bargain, which can result in reduced charges or lesser penalties.

 - Jury Selection: DWI lawyers may use a careful jury selection process to find jurors who are more likely to sympathize with their client's situation or to be skeptical of the prosecution's case.

 - Investigating the Arresting Officer: Lawyers may investigate the arresting officer's background and previous conduct to see if there are any inconsistencies or credibility issues that can be raised in court.

 It is important to note that the strategies used by a DWI lawyer will depend on the specific circumstances of the case and the evidence against the defendant.
 It is essential to seek the advice of an experienced DWI lawyer for guidance on the best strategy for your situation.

-How His Firm Can Help
+How This Criminal Defense Law Firm Can Help

 He can also help you with driver’s license suspension, ignition interlock devices, and related issues.
 No matter how serious or difficult your case may be, he is prepared to fight for you.
 This Fort Worth DWI defense attorney doesn’t back down.